-To log onto the customer database, users need valid credentials and must comply with the password regulations that apply to all FotoWare employees as outlined in the Data Discipline Declaration, which they signed as part of their contract of employment.
+To log into the customer database, users need valid credentials.
+They must comply with the password regulations that apply to all Fotoware employees as outlined in the Data Discipline Declaration, which they signed as part of their employment contract.

 - All employees have signed a Data Discipline declaration confirming that they understand, accept, and undertake to comply with the data discipline regulations.

-- FotoWare's CEO and CTO are jointly responsible for ensuring that all internal users sign the declaration.
+- Fotoware's CEO and CISO are jointly responsible for ensuring that all internal users sign the declaration.
 Signed declarations are filed.

 Data backup routines

-Disk backups are run automatically every day to allow FotoWare to restore its files, databases, and systems more rapidly if necessary.
+Disk backups are run automatically daily to allow Fotoware to restore its files, databases, and systems more rapidly if necessary.

-FotoWare reviews its backup routines annually.
+Fotoware reviews its backup routines annually.
 These reviews involve quality assurance, checking which data is stored where, and confirming that backups are being made as stipulated.
-The IT Supervisor is responsible for performing the routine review.
+The Site Reliability manager is responsible for performing the routine review.

-The IT Supervisor also logs the review and ensures that the logs are available for IT staff on an intranet wiki.
+The Site Reliability manager also logs the review and ensures that the logs are available for IT staff on an intranet wiki.